-Today I succeed in my efforts of trying to wake up early in the weekend.
-Actually it is a good reason to do it: much more chances to fly cross-country wherever you want before thunderstorm activity.
-Today I am going to Bartow.
-It is an airport on the South-East, about 70 miles.
+Today I finally succeeded in my efforts of trying to wake up early at the weekend.
+Actually it was a good reason to do it: much more chances to fly cross-country wherever you want before thunderstorm activity.
+Today I was going to Bartow.
+It is an airport in about 70 miles to the South-East.
 Close enough to have a breakfast and go back before significant weather activity.

 What a nice weekend! =)